Editing 2D Content

 To set the initial size of the root item, select Tools > Options > Qt Quick > Qt Quick Designer and specify the item width and height in the Root Item Init Size group.

 To change the canvas size, select Tools > Options > Qt Quick > Qt Quick Designer and specify the canvas width and height in the Canvas group.

-When you open QML files in the Design mode, the items in the file are drawn in the Form Editor.
+When you open QML files in the Design mode, the items in the file are drawn in Form Editor.
 When you edit the item properties, the QML file and the contents of the editor might get out of sync.
-For example, when you change the position of an item within a column or a row, the new position might not be displayed correctly in the Form Editor.
+For example, when you change the position of an item within a column or a row, the new position might not be displayed correctly in Form Editor.

-© 2020 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.